pretzlaw/wp-integration-test/README.md

 ### Example

-If you know PHPUnit already then this speaks for itself:
+If you know PHPUnit already then mocking isn't something new (I hope).
+With WPInt it can be done like this:

 ```php
 class FooTest extends \PHPUnit\Framework\TestCase {